 Currently, 56% of NSC’s funding originates with federal government grants and contracts to provide services for refugees and immigrants.
 These services include resettling refugees, helping refugees secure employment, connecting them with appropriate physical and behavioral healthcare to address injuries resulting from war or ethnic violence, and assisting survivors of torture and ritual mutilation.
 Due to the integrated nature of our core services, the sudden and significant changes to resettlement, which continue to evolve given a seemingly unending battle in federal and district courts, will ripple throughout the entire agency with unforeseeable impact on a range of program areas against the background of the greatest humanitarian crisis since World War II.
 Since January, we have received conflicting messages from the federal government about whether refugees would be arriving and if so, when.
 We’ve been forced to reduce staff capacity only to be told later that a limited number of refugees would, in fact, be arriving.
 Though we now know that the Supreme Court has upheld the stays on the injunctions on the “travel ban” and refugee resettlement, we are still uncertain about the full impact of this ruling and how many refugees will be resettled, given the added uncertainty regarding what qualifies as a “bona fide relationship.”
 Conversely, we have seen a 300% increase in legal consults, leading to the challenge of maintaining high-quality and low-cost services to all who need to access these services.

-These are uncertain times, and while the definition of American values are reimagined on a national scale, we resolve to hold firm to our organizational belief that immigrants and refugees are a critical part of the fabric of life in the United States.
-As such, we strive to provide client-centered services that help those we serve build a solid foundation for a self-sustaining and dignified future here in Philadelphia.
+These are uncertain times, and while the definition of American values are reimagined on a national scale, we are emboldened in our belief that immigrants and refugees are a critical part of the fabric of life in the United States.
+As such, we will continue to strive to provide client-centered services that help those we serve build a solid foundation for a self-sustaining and dignified future here in Philadelphia.
 We know that now is the time to strengthen NSC so it is nimble and adaptable in keeping with our 95 year history.